mustaque369/SQL_Project_Music_Store_Analysis/sql_questions.md

 ## Question set-2 (Moderate)

-### Q1: Write query to return the email,first name, last name, and Genre of
-### all Rock Muisc Listeners, Return you list ordered alphabetically by email
+### Q1: Write a query to return the email, first name, last name, and Genre of all Rock Music Listeners, Return your list ordered alphabetically by email starting with A.
-### strating with A.

 ```
 SELECT DISTINCT email, first_name, last_name